Henriquemcc/Duck_DNS_-_Dynamic_DNS_Update_Client_in_Kotlin_for_JVM/README.EN.md

 [![](https://www.duckdns.org/img/ducky_icon.png)](https://www.duckdns.org)

-This program updates the IP address (IPv4 and IPv6) of the subdomains of [Duck DNS](https://www.duckdns.org), which is a free dynamic DNS service.
+This program updates the IP addresses (IPv4 and IPv6) of the subdomains of [Duck DNS](https://www.duckdns.org), which is a free dynamic DNS service.

 ## License